edan-ais/Rangler-Info/README.md

 Future enhancements will focus on expanding Rangler's notification capabilities, integration with additional data sources, and development of domain-specific intelligence modules for specialized business functions.
 Our vision is to make Rangler the standard for intelligent data monitoring across industries including finance, healthcare, retail, and manufacturing.

 ## System Requirements
-For optimal performance, Rangler requires a modern web browser with JavaScript enabled and appropriate data source access credentials.
+For optimal performance on custom implementations, Rangler will require appropriate data source access credentials.

 ## Legal Information
 For detailed legal information, please refer to our License, Terms of Use, and Privacy Policy documents.
 For licensing inquiries regarding the Rangler technology, please contact edan@analyticintelligencesolutions.com.